 NOW, THEREFORE, BE IT RESOLVED, by the School Board of STRIDE Academy as follows:

-Section 1: The Executive Director is hereby directed to implement the following base Learning Model to open the 2020-2021 school year: DISTANCE LEARNING PLAN TO BE ADOPTED.
+Section 1: The Executive Director is hereby directed to implement the following base Learning Model to open the 2020-2021 school year: MODIFIED DISTANCE LEARNING PLAN TO BE ADOPTED.

 Section 2: The Executive Director is hereby authorized, after consultation with the School Board Chair and notification to the School Board, to select and implement a different Learning Model for the School or any specific without School Board action if the Executive Director reasonably believes that prompt implementation of a different Learning Model is necessary, and that constraints of time and public health considerations render it impractical to hold a School Board meeting to approve the implementation.
 The Learning Model selected and implemented by the Executive Director shall continue in effect unless and until the School Board, in consultation with the Executive Director and appropriate school district staff and public health officials, deems it in the best interest of STRIDE Academy and its students to implement a different Learning Model.

 Section 3: The Executive Director will provide regular updates to the School Board regarding the School District’s efforts to implement COVID-19 related educational and public health guidance issued by the MDE and the MDH, respectively.
+Updates will be used to amend this resolution or adopt a new resolution on a trimester by trimester basis.

 Adopted this 6th day of August, 2020.